odewahn/prompter/mathoms/README.md

 author: A. N. Other
 ```

-When you run the `prompt` command in prompter, a block of text and the metadata is passed into the template:
+When you run the `prompt` command in prompter, a block of text and the context is passed into the template:

 ```jinja
 You are a technical instructional designer who is reviewing